African Americans in New York City

-African Americans constitute one of the longer-running ethnic presences in New York City, home to the largest urban African American population, and the world's largest Black population of any city outside Africa, by a significant margin.
+New York City has long been home to the largest African American population of any city in the United States, and the world's largest Black population of any city outside Africa, by a significant margin.
 As of the 2010 census, the number of African Americans residing in New York City was over 2 million.
 The highest concentration of African Americans are in Brooklyn, Harlem, Queens, and The Bronx.
 New York City is also home to the highest number of immigrants from the Caribbean.

 Since the earlier part of the 19th century, there has been a large presence of African Americans in New York City.
 Early Black communities were created after the state's final abolition of slavery in 1827.
-The metropolis quickly became home to one of the most sizeable populations of emancipated African Americans.
-But Blacks did not receive equal voting rights in New York until the ratification of the Fifteenth Amendment of the Constitution in 1870.
+The metropolis quickly became home to one of the most sizable populations of emancipated African Americans.
+But Black men in New York did not receive voting rights equal to white men until the ratification of the Fifteenth Amendment of the US Constitution in 1870.
 New York City and other northern cities saw a sharp rise in their Black populations in the wake of Jim Crow in the South.
-In the early 1900s, many African Americans moved to Harlem, due to a number of factors, including many Black migrants relocating from the South to the North.
-But the demographic shift would change once again in the 20th century.
-In 1936, overcrowding in Harlem caused scores of African Americans to leave and move to Bedford-Stuyvesant, which eventually became the second largest Black community in New York City.
+In the early 1900s, many African Americans moved to Harlem, due to a number of factors, including many Black migrants relocating from the South to the North in what came to be known as the Great Migration.

-New York City's Black population would be altered again in the 21st century.
-Between 2000 and 2020, many Black families left the city primarily due to the city's high cost of living.
-Many blacks leaving New York City have moved to cities in the U.S. South, including Atlanta, Charlotte, Dallas, Houston, Jacksonville, Little Rock, Memphis, Orlando, New Orleans, Charleston, Portsmouth, Oklahoma City, West Palm Beach, Missouri City, Peachtree Corners, Tampa, Austin, Sugar Land, Gaithersburg, Wilmington, Durham, Greensboro, Fayetteville, Jackson, Killeen, Birmingham, Huntsville, Nashville, Arlington, Columbia, Raleigh, Richmond, Fort Worth, Greenville, and San Antonio.
-In the wake of the COVID-19 pandemic, the number of African Americans in New York City declined, due to Blacks having a higher rate of contracting and dying from the virus than other racial groups.
+New York City's Black population changed again in the 21st century.
+Between 2000 and 2020, many Black families left the city primarily due to the city having the highest cost of living in the nation.
+Many blacks leaving New York City have moved to cities in the U.S. South, including Atlanta, Charlotte, Dallas, Houston, Columbia, Jacksonville, Little Rock, Memphis, Orlando, New Orleans, Tampa, Jackson, Raleigh, Fort Worth, and San Antonio.
+In 2026, Mayor Zohran Mamdani spoke about the 200,000 Black residents that left New York City in the previous two decades as a "reversal of the Great Migration.”